julieplummer20/abap-dev-ed-docker-faq/faq-v7.md

 •	https://github.com/SAP-samples

-## Language support, Adding to SAP ABAP Platform 1909
+## Language support, Adding to SAP ABAP Platform 1909 <!-- omit from toc -->

 See this blog post for more information: *Source:
 <https://blogs.sap.com/2021/02/24/adding-languages-to-sap-abap-platform-1909-developer-edition-for-multilingual-development>*

-## Persistence: How is the data in the ABAP container persisted?
+## Persistence: How is the data in the ABAP container persisted? <!-- omit from toc -->

 The data is persisted in the Docker scratch space.
 For more information, see : [docker scratch space](https://docs.docker.com/get-started/05_persisting_data/)

-## Podman, can I use instead of Docker?
+## Podman, can I use instead of Docker? <!-- omit from toc -->

 Yes.
 If you want to use [podman](https://podman.io/) instead of docker, please add also the parameter *-t* to the docker run command to correctly forward SIGINT to the container's init process.

-## SAP Business / SAP S/4HANA content – eg. FB01, MM03, VA01
+## SAP Business / SAP S/4HANA content – eg. FB01, MM03, VA01 <!-- omit from toc -->

 We do not include business transactions in the developer edition, because it is purely intended for learning ABAP syntax and tools.